The performance appraisal process seems to be dreaded by everyone. It's almost a cliche to hate on them at this point.

 To make the most of your performance appraisal process, and get the full value of what you're evaluating people on, you need to apply the progress principle.

 Ask yourself and your team: "What can we do to make progress on what we discussed in your review?"
-Then, use your future 1 on 1 meetings to ensure that progress happens:
+Then, use your future one to one meetings to ensure that progress happens:

-This type of process is exactly what Deloitte has used at the center of their highly publicized move away from traditional performance reviews as they reported in the Harvard Business Review:
+This type of process is exactly what Deloitte used at the center of their well-publicized move away from traditional performance reviews as they reported in the Harvard Business Review:

 "We have three interlocking rituals to support them—the annual compensation decision, the quarterly or per-project performance snapshot, and the weekly check-in.”